cfug/dio/dio/README.md

 Note: `LogInterceptor` should be the last to add since the interceptors are FIFO.

-### Note: As of version 5.1.2, by default, request logs will only be printed in debug mode, to change this customize the print mode:
+### Note: By default, request logs will only be printed in debug mode, to change this customize the print mode:

 LogInterceptor:
 ```dart